hipe/tmx/brazen/doc/issues/011-the-unobtrusive-lexical-esque-ordering-narrative.md

 we can say "yes, it is greater". in such cases you insert the new item between the two items you are holding.

-imagine the list '3' and you are inserting '4' into it: we get to the end of the list before we ever found one that was greater. in such cases insert the new item after the final item in the list (or if there are no items in the list, insert the new item as the first item.)
+imagine the list '3' (that is, a list with only one item which is the item '3') and you are inserting '4' into it: we get to the end of the list before we ever found one that was greater. in such cases insert the new item after the final item in the list (or if there are no items in the list, insert the new item as the first item.)